A drive from beachfront to mountain top in our northern beaches, deep forests and escarpment lookouts.

 Also in this northern precinct, the state forests reach inland to the high escarpments of Coorabakh National Park.
 Studded with volcanic outcroppings, here you’ll explore sanctuaries for abundant wildlife, hidden waterfalls and several impressive lookouts across the splendor of the Manning Valley.

-Points of interest
+Points of interest east of the highway:

 Harrington

 Harrington is located where the Manning River meets the Pacific Ocean.
 In 1894 a long breakwall was built to protect the entry channel for shipping, which now it serves as a scenic walk and great fishing location.
-The nearby Pilot Hill Lookout provides expansive views over the river delta and the graves on the hill bear witness to the pilots whose task was to guide the boats over the bar.
+The nearby Pilot Hill Lookout provides expansive views over the river delta and the graves on the hill bear witness to the pilots whose task was to guide the boats over the treacherous sand bar.

 Pilot Hill Lookout: The lookout is a grassed reserve on the site of the Pilot Station light beacon, lookout and signal house that operated at Harrington Beach in the late 1800s.
 The site includes an information display and a replica of the signal house flagstaff.
 Nearby are graves associated with the Pilot Station dating back to 1875.
 The actual pilot station was located where the Post Office stands today (in Pilot Street between Beach and Hedges Street) just up from Harrington Beach.
 Enjoy spectacular views of the Manning River backchannel and breakwall.
 The area is part of the Harrington Beach State Park covering 431 hectares stretching between Harrington and Crowdy Head.